 Apricot kernel oil (Prunus armeniaca) is a light oil that's rich in vitamins A and E and in oleic acid and makes a good substitute for almond oil.
 This oil has regenerating, toning, nourishing, and softening properties that are particularly useful for dry and mature skin and in eye creams and facial elixirs.

-Argan oil carrier oil is made from the argan tree that grows primarily in Morocco.
-The oil contains vitamin E, which is good for skin.
-Commonly recommended for mature skin.
+Argan carrier oil is made from the argan tree that grows primarily in Morocco.
+The oil contains vitamin E, is good for all skin types, and commonly recommended for mature skin.

-Avocado oil is rich in vitamins E and D, beta carotene, and linoleic acid.
-Avocado oil as a carrier has powerful revitalizing and cell regenerative activity, according to The Aromatherapy Companion, and is recommended for dry, mature, fragile, and postmenopausal skin.
+Avocado oil (Persea americana) is rich in vitamins E and D, beta carotene, and linoleic acid.
+Avocado oil as a carrier has powerful revitalizing and cell regenerative activity, according to The Aromatherapy Companion.
+This emollient oil is recommended for dry, mature, fragile, depleted, and postmenopausal skin.

 Castor oil as a carrier oil is too thick for use in massage oils but works well in making lip balms and other cream products because it creates a protective barrier on the skin.
 Castor oil is also good for brittle nails and softening rough, dry heels, knees, and elbows and patches of eczema and psoriasis.